CrabeExtra/expressJS_template/README.md

     ./users/middleware/users.middleware.ts

 At this point, all is functioning, but an in-memory database is being used, next is to integrate an external (persistent) database such as MongoDB

+docker is installed to the OS and docker.compose.yml is created.

+next in terminal (windows):

+    docker-compose up -d

+or in ubuntu:
+    sudo docker-compose up -d

+This errors if docker itself isn't running (and running as administrator)

+to shut down the docker:
+    docker-compose down

+next:
+    npm i mongoose

+keep in mind, using MONGO, _id is inherent so replace id with _id

+the CRUD system in users.dao.ts is reconstructed